leetim13/Android-Game-Center-App/Project/TEAM.md

 =============RESPONSIBILITIES=============

 ## Timothy Lee
-- Designed User Interface (including corresponding Activities xml's and interactive buttons) Example for Sliding Tiles Game is Starting Activity, GameCenterActivity, ProfilesActivity, and TilesSettingsActivity).
+- Designed all user interfaces and overall high-level program architecture, including corresponding Activities xml's and program-to-program interactions (see walkthrough.pdf).
+Examples for Sliding Tiles Game includes Starting Activity, GameCenterActivity, ProfilesActivity, and TilesSettingsActivity).

 - Continued to work on UI (Main displayed Activities [GameActivity TF) for the other 2 games).
 Used photoshop to create 2048 tiles to correspond with color scheme.